All Episodes

 Merchant told the CS that these individuals needed to be trusted.

-So, right here, guys.
+So, right here, guys, stupid.

-Merchant's an idiot because the more people you involve in the plot, the more you open yourself up to uh you become more susceptible to informants and getting caught.
+Merchant's an idiot because the more people you involve in the plot, the more you open yourself up to you become more susceptible to informants and getting caught.

-So clearly, Merchant already failed by getting the CS involved, and now he wants the CS to get him, other people, 25 people.
+So, clearly, Merchant already failed by getting the CS involved, and now he wants the CS to get him, other people, 25 people.

 Assuming the CS wasn't a bad guy, one of those 25 would be an informant at some point.